SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise04/README.md

 ![Package.json](./images/package_remove_lines.png)

+10. Open the file `db/src/.hdiconfig` and change the first property plugin_version from 2.0.30.0 to 2.0.2.0

-10. Now right click on the `db` folder of the project and click on `Build` as shown.
+Now right click on the `db` folder of the project and click on `Build` as shown.
 This takes roughly about a minute.

 ![Build CDS](./images/build_db.png)